frankfarach/CV/CV.md

 Hawthorne, J., Voccola, D., Sinanis, N., **Farach, F. J.**, & Rozenblit, L. (2013, May).
 Integrated data management processes for autism research: Empowering efficient data reuse and sharing across multiple studies, data types, and sites.
 Poster presented at the annual conference of the International Meeting for Autism Research.

 Rozenblit, L., **Farach, F. J.**, Voccola, D., & Tirrell, C. (2013, May).
 Architecting an open-source Research Exchange Database (RexDB): How to design a system that supports integrated data management for multidisciplinary autism research.
-Poster to be presented at the annual conference of the International Meeting for Autism Research.
+Poster presented at the annual conference of the International Meeting for Autism Research.

 **Farach, F. J.**, McGettrick, O., Golovko, O., Sinanis, N., & Rozenblit, L. (2013, April).
 HTRAF and HTSQL: New open-source tools enabling the rapid development of data-driven web dashboards for clinical research and staff.
-Poster to be presented at the annual conference of the Anxiety and Depression Association of America.
+Poster presented at the annual conference of the Anxiety and Depression Association of America.

 **Farach, F. J.**, Tirrell, C., Hawthorne, J., & Rozenblit, L. (2013, April).
 Extending an open-source integrated data management system to clinical anxiety disorders research: A preliminary needs assessment.
-Poster to be presented at the annual conference of the Anxiety and Depression Association of America.
+Poster presented at the annual conference of the Anxiety and Depression Association of America.

 **Farach, F. J.**, Jun, J. J., Zoellner, L. A., & Feeny, N. C. (2011, November).
 Anxiety sensitivity subscales and PTSD symptom clusters: Cross-sectional relations and treatment effects.
 In F. J. Farach (Chair), Anxiety sensitivity in posttraumatic stress disorder: Specificity, incremental validity, and treatment.
 Conference paper and symposium presented at the annual meeting of the Association for Behavioral and Cognitive Therapy, Toronto, Canada.